SonnyLarsson/Texts/Unreal project file generator/Unreal project file generator.md

 Our game development project had a problem...

-Our server setup ran a number of borrowed scripts for custom Unreal Engine project file generation, and each script had its own set of hardcoded paths and values.
+Our server setup ran a number of borrowed scripts for custom Unreal Engine project file generation, and each script had its own set of hard coded paths and values.
 The complexity of the setup had reached a point where Unreal Engine updates, or moved code, required a fair bit of testing and editing.
 Small changes to the GitlabRunner environment would need several edits, and subsequent testing to make sure everything worked.

 Then, *someone* suggested that not only could we use variables for each value we kept repeating, but we could also share those variables between all files.
 And so, the **config** and **generate_unreal_files_vscode** scripts were written, as a proof of concept.
 This proof of concept turned out so well that we'd soon replaced all our scripts with scripts depending on one **config** script.